cevherkemalsirin/rock-paper-scissors/README.md

-Simple rps game with pokemon theme with web UI
+Simple rps game with pokemon theme and web UI